RyanLynTwenty07/selenium3/README.md

 username ="",
 password =""

-# Associate with AzureDevops
+# Associate with Jenkins
-   - Migrate and associate test run with ADO
+   - Migrate and associate test run with Jenkins
    - How to set up CI Tool run test by schedule
    - Send the email report to configured email addresses